 I broke these processes further down into small tasks that I could easily complete on a daily basis like writing 250 words per day, pinning 3 times throughout the day, and reading and commenting on one blog in a similar niche per day.

 I started out with the bare minimum that I felt I could handle with ease and once I felt confident enough, I added a bit more.

 Today, I’m still making only marginal improvements in my processes at a pace that I feel comfortable with.
 Although my progress is slow it is at least steady progress in the right direction.

 And every time I make a small progress, I see that as a win and I give myself a pat on the back.

 I haven’t fully achieved my dream of becoming a full-time blogger yet, but not giving up is already winning half the battle.
 I’m hopeful that with this method, I will be able to get there one day.

-How to Achieve Your Goals and Dreams With Ease: Key Takeaways
+How to Achieve Your Most Ambitious Goals and Dreams With Ease: Key Takeaways

 Before I end this post, I wanted to share some key takeaways from the marginal gains method that you can apply immediately to help you achieve your goals and dreams:

 - Envision your goal/dream and keep it at the back of your mind.
 Don’t focus on it.
 Instead, ask yourself: “What are the processes that will help me get to my goal/dream?”

 - Once you’ve identified a few key processes, dissect them into small pieces of tasks you feel you can easily accomplish every day.
 The tasks should be simple enough so you can do them without feeling stressed.